How to make your own DIY Reed Diffuser with essential oils.

 I also love these reed bottles with the bamboo look.
 They come with the reed sticks that you’ll need which means you won’t have to buy those separately!

 - SET OF 4 packing with caps: Sturdy, clear, heavy bottom, solid, clean, glass

 You can purchase reed diffuser sticks at most craft stores like Hobby Lobby, and our trusty friend Amazon carries them.

-I bought this pack of 100 for under $6.99.
+I bought this pack of 100 for only $5.85.
 That’s clearly going to last me a while.
 Since I have so many, I might make some teacher’s gifts with them.

 Fractionated Coconut Oil